njinnjs/jinn/packages/arch/names.md

 ## Interfaces

-Describing metadata (or any arbitrary data) done by prefixing the name with a `Definition`.
+Describing metadata (or any arbitrary data) mark by post-fixing its name with a `Definition`.

-Handle object created from a `Definition` is a `Descriptor`.
+Handle object created from a `Definition` mark by post-fixing its name with `Descriptor`.

 ### Example

 The `ModuleDefinition` is a raw data comes from userspace to describe a module.
 The `ModuleDescriptor` is the handle object created from the `ModuleDefinition`.